Speaking

 Documentation: Please send copies of photos, videos, promotional materials, newsletters, and newspaper clippings of events to Ms. Wang for her mom's scrapbook.

 Cancellation: Two weeks cancellation notice requested.
 If you cancel with less than two weeks notice, Ms. Wang respectfully requests 50% of the agreed upon speaker's fee to compensate for her preparation time.
-Snow Days not-withstanding.

-Contact Now for your school or parents' group!
+CONTACT NOW for your school or parents' group!
 Email fkwang888 AT gmail DOT com